For HOA, condo, and co-op board directors

 Post the project once, send to the vendors you choose, receive line-item bids that compare apples-to-apples.
 The bid record becomes part of your board’s documented procurement trail.

-Reserve funding, SIRS, milestone inspections, quorum, special assessments — the math comes out board-ready.
-Vote on the motion, attach the worksheet.
+Reserve funding, SIRS, milestone inspections, quorum, and special assessments: the math comes out board-ready.
+They inform the vote; your management company keeps the books.

 Your board’s decision toolkit.